Botanical Name: Assorted species

 Attributes: Good for Containers

 When to Sow Outside: RECOMMENDED.
 2 to 4 weeks before your average last frost date, and when soil temperature is at least 40°F, ideally 60°–70°F. Successive Sowings: Every 3 weeks until 2 weeks before your average first fall frost date.
-Mild Climates: Sow in fall and winter for cool season harvests.
+Mild Climates: Also sow in fall for winter harvest.

 When to Start Inside: Transplanting is not recommended, although mesclun can be grown indoors on a sunny windowsill or under grow lights.